 Many people really try hard to avoid sugar, and do not sweeten their tea or coffee, yet they crave sugar in some other form, such as chocolates, cakes, ice cream or even fruit – dates and figs…When a person is in metabolic balance they do not crave sugar.
 If they do, it is a sign of a metabolic imbalance and it can be corrected without having to consume sugar.” *

 One thing I’ve realized is that if I add some protein in with my sweets (i.e., almond flour or eat a boiled egg right after eating sweets or something of the like), I feel much better.
 It’s when I eat a chocolate bar by itself, or a bowl of ice cream that I notice the most pain return.
+So I make sure to have a pain relief medicine like the ones from EU Meds ready in my kit.

 So, that’s what I discovered this time on my “Whole14.”
 I need to stay away from refined sugars.
 The good news is that I can still enjoy my “Paleo” treats within moderation.
 So how about you?
 Do you suffer any ill effects of sugar consumption?